what3words/w3w-android-map-components/README.md

 -keep class com.what3words.javawrapper.response.* { *; }
 ```

-## Enable what3words features in an existing Google maps app using W3WGoogleMapsWrapper
+## Enable what3words features in an existing Google Maps app using W3WGoogleMapsWrapper

 To use Google Maps on your app, follow the quick start tutorial on the Google developer portal here: https://developers.google.com/maps/documentation/android-sdk/start

-After a successful Google maps run, you can start using our GoogleMapsWrapper following these steps:
+After a successful Google Maps run, you can start using our GoogleMapsWrapper following these steps:

 activity_main.xml